 Large Turnout for First Community Workshop on Specific Plan

 Over 300 people attended the March 18, 2017 Community Workshop on the Specific Plan for the Concord Community Reuse Project at the former Concord Naval Weapons Station.
-Links to the presentations are posted below.
-The video will be posted later in the week.
+Links to the presentations and the video of the workshop are posted below.
 Thanks to all who participated and gave us their thoughts!.

 Concord Community Reuse Project Community Workshop

 The Kick-off Community Workshop for the Reuse Project Specific Plan has been set for 9:00 a.m. to 12:00 noon on Saturday, March 18 at the Senior Center, 2727 Parkside Drive.

 This first workshop will reintroduce attendees to the adopted Area Plan for the project.
 It will also seek community input about issues important to residents and neighbors as Lennar/FivePoint begins to design the Specific Plan and Infrastructure Master Plan.

 A postcard to all postal customers in Concord will be mailed on March 2 and staff will be sending an email blast to those subscribed to project announcements and using social media to reach out to interested community members.

 Members selected for Reuse Project Community Advisory Committee

 The Concord City Council has selected the 11 members and three alternates to serve on Concord Naval Weapons Station Reuse Project Community Advisory Committee (CAC).
 The CAC will be an advisory body formed to provide input and encourage public participation during the development of a Specific Plan for the first phase of development of the former weapons station.